nielsdenissen/intro-to-fp-in-scala/README.md

 **Code Examples** ([Python](./python/4_functional_composition.py),
 [Java](./src/main/java/java_examples/4_functional_composition.java),
 [Scala](./src/main/scala/scala_examples/4_functional_composition.scala)):
-- Compose a greeting from 2 functions.
+1. Compose a greeting from 2 functions.
   ![Functional Composition](docs/imgs/functional_composition.png)
   In this example we'll compose a greeting function.
 In our example we only show the first 2 functions composed.
 As an exercise you can create an ASCII greeting by adding the last function.

-- Pass the greeting function as an argument to another function
-- Create division functions by returning a function from a function
+2. Create divisibleBy functions by returning a function from a function

 ## Resources used